So you just started BJJ and you need a gi. Don’t worry!

 However, it’s still a great example of what you should look for in a beginner gi for BJJ:

 - Durable: I got the Tatami Nova as my first gi and it lasted me well into my blue belt.

 - Widely accepted: Tatami is one of the oldest and most established gi brands in BJJ.
 It’s very commonly worn, and everybody in your dojo will recognize it instanty.
 It’s a classic.

 - Affordable: It has a good price to quality ratio.
 It’s not the absolute cheapest BJJ gi, but it’s sturdy (similar to the Fuji bJJ Uniform).

 - Legal: This gi is also legal in all BJJ competitions, as long as you get it in white or blue (just pick white – that’s even more widely acceptable), and you get the correct size.

-Therefore, it’s the BJJ gi that I recommend beginners to buy first.
+Therefore, it’sa great option for your first BJJ gi.
 If you don’t do anything crazy with it, it should last you until you get your blue belt.